kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/style-react-components/03-scss-imports.md

 `@import './../imports/client/styles/main';`

-You can shorten this relative path to:
+You can shorten this **relative path** to:

 `@import '../imports/client/styles/main';`

-And it is the same path
+**note** It is the same path

-All should look the same but we are now importing a partial Sass file
+Everything should look the same but we are now importing a partial Sass file

 ## CSS Components
 `imports/client/styles/components`

-This new `components` folder is not referring to a React Component but rather components relating to style
+This new `components` folder is not referring to a **React** Component but rather components relating to style

 `imports/client/styles/components/_title-bar.scss`